hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 I am going to use 2020 to analyse those five results as a test base for the next set of records.
 I have already saved all the epistemonikos PDFs as text to do the word cloud and stop word analysis.

-Procedure:
+## Search Procedure:
 1. Select all the documents
-1. Click the magnifying glass
+1. Click the magnifying glass.
+Nup.
 1. Enter educat* (2020 searches for it appearing anywhere within the word).
 That didn't do anything.
 Now trying the "Lexical Search" function from the Analysis tab.
 Searched for "educat".